skial/html-entities/README.md

 accepts an Array of codepoints as the `key` and returns all the entity names that share the same codepoints.

-`HtmlEntities.names` and `HtmlEntities.values` are equal length, with each value having the same Array `index` with the oposite Array.
+`HtmlEntities.names` and `HtmlEntities.values` are of equal length, with the `index` of a value in one Array, corrosponding to its matching data in the other Array.

 [l1]: https://html.spec.whatwg.org/multipage/entities.json
 [l2]: https://github.com/skial/html-entities/blob/UpdateReadme/src/uhx/sys/HtmlEntity.hx